devonorourke/digitalHeap/hssci/lesson1.md

 ```
 cd ..
 ```
 Notice how you're back to the parent directory of `Documents`?
 Just check with `pwd` and you'll notice that your full path should say something like `/Users/{your.name}`... note "your.name" is generic.
 Cool - so we can advance up or down one level with the `cd` function, but it turns out we can use the `cd` command to jump to whatever directory you want to, provided you enter the **full path** of the intended destination.
-Here's an example; let's say I want to go to a folder that has the following path: `/Users/do/Documents/Roary/broad`, and let's assume I started from `/Users/do`.
+Here's an example; let's say I want to go to a folder that has the following path: `/Users/devon/Documents/Chemistry/Unit1`, and let's assume I started from `/Users/devon`.
 You might think the thing I'd need to do is:
 ```
 cd Documents
-cd Roary
+cd Chemistry
-cd broad
+cd Unit1
 ```
 And, well, that would work, but that would be dumb if you knew where you were going.
-Instead, assuming you started in `/Users/do`, you can get there in one step:
+Instead, assuming you started in `/Users/devon`, you can get there in one step:
 ```
-cd Documents/Roary/broad
+cd Documents/Chemistry/Unit1
 ```
 Interesting note - there's a sort of default "just get me home" command which will always take you back to whatever "home" your system has defined (by you if you want to): `cd`.
 In the default case that's `/Users/{your.name}`.
-So if you happened to be in a way, way out subdirectory (like `/Users/do/Documents/Roary/broad`) you could navigate back the slow way:
+So if you happened to be in a way, way out subdirectory (like `/Users/devon/Documents/Chemistry/Unit1`) you could navigate back the slow way:
 ```
 cd ..
 cd ..
 cd ..
 ```
-Or more quickly, assuming you started from `/Users/do/Documents/Roary/broad`, just type:
+Or more quickly, assuming you started from `/Users/devon/Documents/Chemistry/Unit1`, just type:
 ```
 cd
 ```